bacpop/pp-sketchlib/README.rst

 +--------------+-----------------+--------------------------------+

 CPU tested using 16 cores on a Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz.
-GPU tested uisng an NVIDIA RTX 2080 Ti GPU (4352 CUDA cores @ 1.35GHz).
+GPU tested using an NVIDIA RTX 2080 Ti GPU (4352 CUDA cores @ 1.35GHz).

 API
 ===